 I can attest that doing this for 20 years helps cultivate awareness, compassion for self and others, equanimity, peace, and joy.

-Gene Kijowski teaches on Tuesday mornings from 7:30 to 8:15am at the Center for Mindful Living on Wisconsin Avenue in Tenleytown.
+Gene Kijowski teaches most Tuesday mornings from 7:30 to 8:15am at the Center for Mindful Living.
+(Check the calendar for dates & the Zoom link.)
 If you can make it, do.
 It will change your life.
 Gene is in some ways a regular guy, but after a 15 year commitment to unconditional kindness, his very presence is a gift.
 This week he shared a simple mantra that I have been meditating with, breathing in, and breathing out: calm mind / kind heart.

 I love this!
 It’s so simple.
 Try it!
 Keeping it simple might be just what you need 🙂